More Medications Facts

 • Syphilis

 Azithromycin has been successfully used as a multidose treatment in persons who have early syphilis8.
+However, CDC cautions against use of azithromycin for treating syphilis among men who have sex with men (MSM).

 • Mediterranean spotted fever (Rickettsiosis)